 • one documented handoff sequence,

-• fewer duplicated tasks/data entries.
+• fewer duplicated tasks or data entries.

 Step 1: Audit the current stack by workflow stage